interaction-dataset/INTERPRET_challenge_regular_generalizability_track/README.md

 [TOC]

-# Metrics for the “Regular" and "Generalizability" tracks
+# Metrics for the “Regular" and "Generalizability" tracks of single agent prediction
 ![](./single_agent_metric.png)

 # Python Scripts for the “Regular" and "Generalizability" tracks of the INTERPRET Competition